iyobo/jollof-data-arangodb/README.md

 ## JollofJS loves ArangoDB

-I would personally like to see more people take an interest in ArangoDB, so i must admit, I probably won't be in a hurry to create a PostreSQL or MySQL adapter as ArangoDB adequately fills the gap for each of these.
+I would personally like to see more people take an interest in ArangoDB.
+That said, I probably won't be in a hurry to create a PostreSQL or MySQL adapter as ArangoDB more than makes up for either of those.
 Give it a try!

 You are, however, more than free to create any adapters you need.
 They are fairly simple to churn out!
 Hit me up if you need help/guidance creating any.